theNewDynamic/oregonsadventurecoast.com/content/event/july-3rd-july-4th-on-oregon-s-adventure-coast-1.md

 {{< spacer 15 >}}

-#### Fireworks Over Coos Bay on July 4, 2021
+#### Fireworks Over Coos Bay on July 4, 2023

 {{< spacer 15 >}}

-**Stick around for a 2nd night of Fireworks with the City of Coos Bay's Fireworks display over Coos Bay by the Coos Bay Boardwalk.**
+**Stick around for a 2nd night of Fireworks with the City of Coos Bay's Fireworks display over the Bay.
+The best viewing spot is from the Coos Bay Boardwalk!**

 Like The Mill's display on July 3rd, the City of Coos Bay's display can be seen from most places along the Bay from The Coos History Museum to Eastside!